mvsaran/Selenium-MCP-Server-AI-Powered-Test-Generation/README.md

 ## 🌟 Key Takeaway

-**You can create comprehensive, production-ready Selenium tests without writing a single line of code!** Just describe what you want to test in plain English, and Claude's Selenium MCP integration will generate everything for you - complete with best practices, proper waits, assertions, and error handling.
+**You can create comprehensive, production-ready Selenium tests in VS Code without writing a single line of code!** Just:
+1. Configure and start the MCP server
+2. Describe what you want to test in plain English to your AI assistant
+3. Get complete, working code with best practices, proper waits, assertions, and error handling

 ---